In Collaboration With Tutor Time

 Public kindergartens in Hong Kong are non-profit making (NPM).
 Although they still may have minimal charges, the Hong Kong government offers a Kindergarten Education Scheme (KES), a fee remission, for parents who require financial assistance.
 You can consult the eligibility criteria here.
 Public kindergarten often have a more standardized curriculum, thus preparing your child for elementary school through emphasis on the core subjects.

 In Hong Kong, most international kindergartens are private, so if you are looking for English as the primary language, you may need to shell out a bit more.
-For instance, a private kindergarten like Tutor Time, that we’ve introduced before, could also offer a greater diversity in student population, developing your child’s social awareness.
+For instance, a private kindergarten like Tutor Time, which we’ve introduced before, could also offer a greater diversity in student population, developing your child’s social awareness.

 Whole-day or half-day kindergarten